 - Bring water, thyme, bay leaf, 2 garlic cloves, 1 1/2 teaspoons salt, and baking soda to boil in a 4 quart saucepan over medium heat.
 Add rice and return to a boil.
 (I used an enameled cast iron pot.)

-- Cover saucepan and cook until rice is tender, about 55 minutes.
+- Cover saucepan and cook over low heat until rice is tender, about 55 minutes.